MetinUsta/MetinUsta.github.io/posts/grpo-loss-function.md

 *Published: 02-02-2025*

-Recently, researchers from DeepSeek published a paper[^1] on their new reasoning model, DeepSeek R1, which has caused a big buzz in the AI community.
+Recently, researchers from DeepSeek published a paper[^1] on their new reasoning model, **DeepSeek R1**, which has caused a big buzz in the AI community.
 Many people are excited about the model's performance and its low training and inference costs.
 However, I was particularly interested in the loss function used to train the model.

-The paper uses a previously proposed loss function called GRPO (Group Relative Policy Optimization), which is used to train the model in a reinforcement learning setting.
+The paper uses a previously proposed loss function called **GRPO (Group Relative Policy Optimization)**, which is used to train the model in a reinforcement learning setting.
 In this post, I will share my understanding of it.

 [^1]: https://arxiv.org/abs/2501.12948

 ## What is GRPO?

-GRPO is an online learning algorithm meaning that during training, the trained model's own generations are used to update its parameters.
+GRPO is an **online learning** algorithm, meaning that during training, the trained model's own generations are used to update its parameters.

-GRPO aims to maximize the advantage of the model's generations while at the same time preventing the model from diverging too much from the reference policy.
+GRPO aims to **maximize the advantage** of the model's generations while at the same time **preventing the model from diverging too much** from the reference policy.

 ## How does it work?

 The GRPO algorithm consists of four steps:
-### 1. Generationg Completions
+### 1. Generating Completions
 We sample a batch of prompts from the training dataset and generate $G$ completions for each prompt.
 Each completion is denoted as $o_i$

 ### 2. Computing the Advantage
-For each generation in the set $G$, we compute a reward score using either a reward model or a predefined reward function.
+For each generation in the set $G$, we compute a **reward score** using either a **reward model** or a **predefined reward function**.

-To be able to relative comparisons among the generations within a given set, we standardize the rewards using the mean and standard deviation of the generation set $G$.
+To be able to do relative comparisons among the generations within a given set, we standardize the rewards using the mean and standard deviation of the generation set $G$.
 Resulting scores are called **Advantage**.

 ### 3. Estimating the KL Divergence